fiesta/apidocs/list-management-api.rst

 .. http:post:: /group

     Create a new mailing list.
+Requires :ref:`user-auth` with READ scope.

     Input: